aquaman48/iOS-Development/Objective-C/Console_MacOS/CONSOLE.md

 ![boy](https://github.com/aquaman48/iOS-Development/blob/main/Screenshots/Obj-C_Console/GenderReveal/GenderReveal_Boy.PNG) ![girl](https://github.com/aquaman48/iOS-Development/blob/main/Screenshots/Obj-C_Console/GenderReveal/GenderReveal_Girl.PNG)

 ### Cold Hard Cash ATM (First)
+This program was simple, well the first rendition I did of it anyway.
+All the code was in the Main function and did not use functions at all.

 #### Results

 ![Account](https://github.com/aquaman48/iOS-Development/blob/main/Screenshots/Obj-C_Console/ColdHardCashATM/ColdHardCashAtm_Account.PNG) ![Dep](https://github.com/aquaman48/iOS-Development/blob/main/Screenshots/Obj-C_Console/ColdHardCashATM/ColdHardCashAtm.PNG)

 ### Cold Hard Cash ATM (Second/Functions)
+In this version of the program I used functions to help better group the code and have everything run smoother.
+Also, practiced my function skills.

 #### Results